WintersMichael/cakephp-displayorder/README.md

 That's cool.
 You want to have other relationships, I'm ok with that.
 I'll even help you.

-Let's say you have a Gallery of Images.
-Images should only go up/down relative to other Images in the Gallery.
+Let's say you have Galleries of Images.
+Images should only go up/down relative to other Images in that Gallery.

-From your controller, do this before any moveUp/moveDown/create on your Model:
+From your ImagesController, do this before any moveUp/moveDown/create/delete on your Model:
 ```php
 $this->Image->displayOrderConditions = array('Image.gallery_id' => $galleryId);
 ```